felipepssouza/JsonDiffer/README.md

 ```
 $ROOT/persistence/br/com/felipe/config/DataSourceConfigJPA.java
 ```
-There change the URL, user and password.
+Change the Database URL, user and password.

 - Execute these scripts on the path (Or leave it update by the ddl mode, and create the database meld):
 ```